By Ernst Lamothe Jr.

 2. Most hearing loss happens over time

 Hearing loss damage occurs overtime because people don’t take proper precautions and avoid scheduling annual hearing exams.
 Hearing screening is a test to tell if people might have hearing loss.
 The tests are both easy and painless.
-Audiologists suggest that people receive regular screenings to check if their hearing is normal or near normal.
+Audiologists suggest that people receive regular screenings and hearing testing to check if their hearing is normal or near normal.

 “Hearing changes are gradual generally and may not be noticed for years until discerning words becomes prominent,” said Brown.